 This is the fourth installment in The Cornish Talisman series and picks up, time wise, shortly after the end of The Crystal Crowns.
 It is mainly the story about Marja Thoma-si and her son Varden.
 The first half of the book tells the story of the ill fated expedition of Marja and her husband Wilys Qwen on the unexplored world of Relkin 5.
-Relkin 5 was also a suspected world of the Predecessors, a fact only known to a select few of the Council of Evensett.
+Relkin 5 was suspected of being one of the worlds of the Predecessors, a fact only known to a select few of the Council of Evensett.
 Any explorers unlucky enough to pick one of these worlds faced a short future.

 After being landed on the planet they found very little of interest except for an ever present grass underfoot.
 That is, until they ventured into the mountain valleys to the east of their base camp.
-Nestled within a high mountain valley they came upon a city in ruins not shown in any of the scans of the planet.
+High above, nestled within a high mountain valley, they came upon a city in ruins not shown in any of the scans of the planet.
 Slowly they ventured through the ruins, looking for any indication as to who had lived here and how long it had been abandoned.
-But whoever had lived there had taken everything with them when they left, there was nothing left to find.
+But whoever had lived there had taken everything with them when they left, the place was completely deserted.

-Many years later, after the council members that were involved had been eliminated, Marja has been asked to revisit the planet to discover what, if anything, was still there.
-For protection, Admiral Qwen, Wilys' grandfather, has also assigned a small gunboat, and crew, to work with the expedition and provide security and protection.
+Many years later, after the council members that were involved had been eliminated, Admiral Qwen, who was also Wilys' grandfather, asked Marja to revisit the planet to discover what, if anything, remained.
+For protection, Admiral Qwen also assigned a small gunboat, to work with the expedition and provide security and protection.
 But, even within the Admiral's navy there are plots within plots, is there another plant within the crew, the expedition, or both?

-This time they find things that were not found the first time she visited the planet.
+This time Marja found things that were not discovered the first time she visited the planet.
 There was much that the first expedition hadn't had the time to find.
-Marja's main focus has been to find out what had happened to her husbands expedition and exact revenge for his death.
+Marja's main focus had been to find out what had happened to her husbands expedition and exact revenge for his death.
 But, was there anyone left to exact that revenge upon?
 Did any of the expedition survive?

 1/28/2014 - First let me say that I have been working on this manuscript, but it has been slow going.
 I can liken this to painting myself into a corner and having to devise a way of walking on the ceiling to get out.
 No, it hasn't been that bad, really.
 I have had to revisit the first book in the series, The Orphan from Space" doing final edits on the manuscript for paperback publication and it has diverted a lot of time and attention from this endeavor.
 Fear not, I will finish it, somehow.
 And then I will get more involved with book 5 which is called (at least right now) Galactic Quest.
 For now, be patient, it will be done by summer; or else.
 MLH